PADI Scuba Diving Training FAQ

 - Want to improve your skills and continue the adventure?
 Browse the Keep Diving section.

-Information and frequently asked questions about scuba diving, learning how to scuba dive, PADI courses in Cyprus.
+Information and frequently asked questions about PADI scuba diving training, learning how to scuba dive, and PADI courses in Cyprus.

 - Snorkelling seems easy, do I really need training?